 Since Aaron's final blast in 1976, the faces of African Americans have disappeared steadily.
 Once upon a time fans looked forward to seeing Mr. October Reggie Jackson come to the plate.
 Jackson one of the most colorful players of his era retired ten years after hitting a record five homeruns in the 1977 World Series.
 Just about every little leaguer, including myself, wanted to be just like Jackson right down to the shades.

 Michael Jordan almost single handedly ripped the minds of African American youths away from baseball.
 Everybody wanted to be like Mike.
-Being like Mike didn't mean playing baseball. magazines continued to put forth charismatic athletes like Jordan before the fans.
+Being like Mike didn't mean playing baseball.
+Basketball continued to put forth charismatic athletes like Jordan before the fans.
 Baseball on the other hand while still offering great athletes, they were quiet athletes.

 Future stars like Bobby Bonds toiled away in relatively obscure small market towns like Pittsburgh.
 Even with the growing popularity of cable television Pittsburgh just didn't scream 'follow me' to the youth in inner cities.
 Just like in the early days of the Negro Leagues African Americans followed the sports occupied by members of their community.
 By the time Bonds became a 40-40 man and made his assault on the season homerun record the numbers of African Americans on Major League rosters had dwindled significantly.
 According to the 2001 Racial & Gender Report Card authored by Northeastern University Center for the Study of Sport in Society, African Americans made up just 13% of Major League baseball.